For tax professor Courtney Knoll (PhD ’05), it’s always been all about the students.

 Later, when she was working for Arthur Andersen LLP in Atlanta, it was the new staff members she trained, taking time from her proscribed duties.

-“I found myself wanting to do a lot more of that teaching – more than I probably needed to be doing in light of my client work,” she said.
+“I found myself wanting to do a lot more of that teaching – more than I probably needed to be doing in light of my client work,” she says.
 “That was my revelation.”

-Students credit Edwards’ ability to teach “a topic most of the MAC class was dreading” – and to teach it well.
+Students credit Knoll’s ability to teach “a topic most of the MAC class was dreading” – and to teach it well.

-“I think some students are a little intimidated by tax in coming in the door,” Edwards said.
+“I think some students are a little intimidated by tax in coming in the door,” she says.
 “But most of the time, I think they figure out their fear was misplaced.
 In fact, there are always a few students who end up changing to the tax track after their first tax course.”

 “Courtney is very serious about her students mastering technical tax material,” said Doug Shackelford, dean and Meade H. Willis Distinguished Professor of Taxation.
 “She makes them work.
 She teaches very technical, difficult material.
 She’s very sharp and very humble.”

-Edwards also incorporates real-world examples from her time at Arthur Andersen into her classes, Hand said.
+Knoll also incorporates real-world examples from her time at Arthur Andersen into her classes.
 And that perspective also helps her mentor students.

 “Courtney is the tax guru,” said Jana Raedy, associate dean of the MAC Program and the Ernst & Young Scholar.
 “She is a true mentor to our students on the tax track.
 She teaches lots of tax courses and teaches them really well.
 She interacts extensively with them, molding them into tax professionals.”

-“I have a pretty good understanding of the world they’re headed into,” Edwards said.
+“I have a pretty good understanding of the world they’re headed into,” Knoll says.

 She enjoys using that experience to help students figure out where they want to be.
 Plus, she says, “real-world experience can also inform.
 If we know that real companies are dealing with these issues, it makes them all the more relevant.”

-“I really am amazed that they work so hard,” Edwards said of her students.
+“I really am amazed that they work so hard,” Knoll says of her students.
 “This is in addition to what they’re doing in the classroom, so it makes me want to do better, to do a good job, to enrich my classes and give them what they pay for.”

-From time to time, Edwards said, students will ask her if there’s something else she’s working toward, someplace else she’d rather be.
+From time to time, Knoll said, students will ask her if there’s something else she’s working toward, someplace else she’d rather be.

-“And I tell them, ‘what else would you rather be doing than working here on the faculty of a great university?’” she said.
+“And I tell them, ‘what else would you rather be doing than working here on the faculty of a great university?’” she says.
 “Doesn’t everybody want my job?”